 Are these expectations realistic?
 Of course they are.
 It is the essence of hope.
 For without hope there is no reason to continue the pursuit of the craft.
 You have to believe that you have what it takes.

 Are these expectations practical?
 Of course not.
-Who said the writing profession was “practical?”
-I had one client calculate their per hour earnings and discovered her wage was less than half of the current minimum wage.
-It is like nearly every aspect of the Arts (music, dance, design, painting, theater and writing) monetary compensation can be elusive.
+Who said the writing profession was practical?
+I had one client calculate her per-hour earnings and discovered her wage was less than half of the current minimum wage.
+It is like nearly every aspect of the arts (music, dance, design, painting, theater and writing); monetary compensation can be elusive.